 Across the mighty Fraser river lays the historic Gang Ranch.
-It is the second largest cattle ranch in Canada consisting of just under 30,000 acres of private land and an additional million acres of leased crown land for grazing.
-At one time the Gang Ranch included ranch land at Canoe Creek, the Kelly Ranch, the Harper Ranch, the Perry Ranch, 57 Mile, Sullivan Pastures, Meadow Lake, William's Meadows, Fosberry Meadows, Big Meadows, Home Valley Ranch, and Crows Bar.
+It is one of the largest cattle ranches in Canada consisting of just under 30,000 acres of private land and an additional million acres of leased crown land for grazing.
+At one time the Gang Ranch included ranch land at Canoe Creek, the Kelly Ranch, the Harper Ranch, the Perry Ranch, 57 Mile, Sullivan Pastures, Meadow Lake, and Crows Bar.

 Surrounded by a rough and unforgiving country the Gang is an oasis of lush hay fields and rolling hills.
 The head quarters are a picturesque display of heritage buildings surrounded by manicured lawns and great cottonwood trees.
-From the hay fields comes the hum of a John Deere tractor.
 Horses with a foal at their side can often be seen lazily grazing in the foothills.
 Out on the range, cowboys, garbed in traditional western wear, saddle their horses before the break of dawn for another day’s ride directing cattle through the mountain meadows.

 How was the Gang Ranch Named?